tanishahaha/weather-app/README.md

 # weather-app

-This Weather App is created using Html, Css and JavaScript.
+This Weather App is created using HTML, CSS and Javascript.

 One need to change the value of the "const key" variable present in the "app.js" file
 <br>